Steph Stokes: 2002–2006

 When Terence's body was discovered under the rubble of the Kings Show Home, Steph was arrested for his murder.
-The whole way through the trial Steph had contested her innocence but in a shock twist Shelley's suitcase was found on the day before the verdict.
-Steph knew that there was no way they would start a new trial against her for this, following the last time she was wrongly accused of her murder but in a bid of loyalty to her dad she instead confessed to Terence's murder in a bid to see some sort of justice done.
+Through the trial, Steph contested her innocence, but in a shock twist, Shelley's suitcase was found on the day before the verdict.
+Steph knew that there was no way they would start a new trial against her, following the last time she was wrongly accused of her murder, but in a bid of loyalty to her dad, she instead confessed to Terence's murder in a bid to see some sort of justice.
 Steph was sentenced to life imprisonment when she confessed that she and Adam murdered her brother, Terence, even though it was only Adam who killed him.
-Adam would face further investigation about the case, but two days later he hanged himself and subsequently died in his cell.
+Adam would face further investigation about the case, but two days later, he hanged himself and subsequently died in his cell.
 At the end of it all, Alan was proud of Steph and therefore she was finally happy in her comeuppance.